xCSxXenon/batch_files/README.md

-"Dump Videos.bat" is used to offload videos to my phone and server.
-Actions depend on computer being used.

-"Duplicate REPO Save.bat" is because I am bad at the game and didn't want to reset to level one if I died.

 "File Selector Template.bat" opens a file browsing window so you can select a file.
 It then displays some details about the selected file.

 Useful for selecting a file for processing graphically instead of CLI.
+Main functional code found somewhere else.
+Output/formatting by me.

 "Get Drive Letter From Volume Name.bat" takes a volume name as argument and echos its drive letter.
 Used in \["Lock BitLocked Volume.bat"](./Lock BitLocked Volume.bat)

 "Lock BitLocked Volume.bat" takes a volume name as a argument and locks it.
 I use it to leave a process running and have it lock when finished.
-Saves some activity and adds a bit of security if someone gains access to the computer.
-I don't know what happens if it is called with a non-BitLocked volume ¯\\*(ツ)*/¯

-"Pcheck.bat" opens some software in my toolkit to check for updates, since they aren't part of PortableApps distribution.

-"PortableApps.bat" opens PortableApps

-"win10colors.bat" is an example of different ways to colorize text in CMD